Fang20031-Coding/UAT-Global-Server/README.md

 I cant be bothered managing a prod branch and im using this as version control.
 I will push even when the bot is completely broken.
 When that happens ur gonna have to look for and install a past commit.

-(cutting corners since im kinda on a time crunch rn)
+(cutting corners since im kinda on a time crunch rn wont do this in the future)

 Hello bray I'll be detaching this fork for now since im 99% sure ur not coming back